okta/okta-auth-js/README.md

 > :warning: This method requires access to [third party cookies](#third-party-cookies) <br>
 > :hourglass: async

 Signs the user out of their current [Okta session](https://developer.okta.com/docs/api/resources/sessions) and clears all tokens stored locally in the `TokenManager`.
+Returns a promise that resolves with `true` if an existing Okta session have been closed, or `false` if a session does not exist or has already been closed.
 This method is an XHR-based alternative to [signOut](#signout), which will redirect to Okta before returning to your application.
 Here are some points to consider when using this method:

 * Executes in the background.
 The user will see not any change to `window.location`.
 * The method will fail to sign the user out if 3rd-party cookies are blocked by the browser.